 John Dimmer (June 1965-March 1967)

-R. Jack Smith (January 17, 1966-May 15, 1971): After earning a PhD in English Literature, Smith instructed at Williams College.
-He served in the OSS during WWII as a researcher.
-Smith was a member of the Agency Board of National Estimates that served the Director of Central Intelligence (DCI).
-He became Director of Current Intelligence and served closely with the prior Deputy Director for Intelligence.
-Richard Helms appointed Smith DDI in 1966.
+Russell Jack Smith: After earning a PhD at Cornell in English Literature, Smith instructed at Williams College and later served in the Office of Strategic Services during WWII as a researcher.
+He served in the CIA precursor organization the Central Intelligence Group and was a member of the Agency Board of National Estimates.
+He became Deputy Director of Intelligence under DCI Raborn after closely serving with prior Deputy Director of Intelligence Ray Cline.

 Domestic Contacts Service (DCS): Its Director was required to "Develop, coordinate, and carry out policies and programs for the collection of foreign intelligence information from selected individuals and organizations within the United States as a service of common concern."
 Additionally, they were required to "Operate a network of field offices within the United States for purposes of intelligence collection, operational support, and other assigned missions."
 "Develop and coordinate programs for the collection and technical analysis of Soviet, Satellite, and other foreign materials for intelligence purposes and to implement certain of those programs."
 "Administer facilities in the United States for the reception, exploitation, rehabilitation, and resettlement of selected defectors and other foreign nationals."

 The Office of Deputy Director of Research (DDR) is established February 19, 1962, its first Deputy Director was replaced and their title was changed to Deputy Director of Science and Technology (DDS&T) August 5, 1963.
 The DDS&T was "responsible for conducting basic and applied research and development in the scientific community as well as all Government agencies on matter of science and technology in the intelligence as appropriate, and responsibility for furnishing technical planning, programming guidance, and support to other Agency components utilizing science and technology in support of their functions."